lsst-ts/ts_mtmount/doc/tma_interface.rst

 * CMD_SUPERSEDED: ``supersedingSequenceId`` (int), ``supersedingCommander`` (int), ``supersedingCommandCode`` (int): information about the superseding command, where ``supersedingCommander`` is a `SourceId` (e.g. HHD).

-WARNING and ERROR replies have the following parameters:
+WARNING and ALARM replies have the following parameters:

-* ERROR: latched (bool): has the error condition been seen?
+* ALARM: latched (bool): has the alarm condition been seen?
-  When the error condition is first seen this field is set to true;
+  When the alarm condition is first seen this field is set to true;
-  it remains true until the error is reset (which can only happen if the error condition is no longer active).
+  it remains true until the alarm is reset (which can only happen if the alarm condition is no longer active).
-* active (bool): is the error condition present?
+* active (bool): is the alarm condition present?
 * code (int): code number of event.
   The code numbers consist of a ``subsystemId`` plus a condition-specific value.
 * subsystemId (int): ID of subsystem, a `Source`